Preparing properly for a test or procedure reduces your child's anxiety, encourages cooperation, and helps your child develop coping skills.

 No matter what test is performed, your child will probably cry.
 This is a normal response to a strange environment, unfamiliar people, and separation from you.
 Knowing this from the beginning may help relieve some of your anxiety about what to expect.

-Your health care provider will use every method to ensure your child's safety and comfort.
+Your child's health care provider will use every method to make sure your child is safe and comfortable.
 Besides restraints, other measures include medications, monitors, and observation.

 Your job as a parent is to comfort your child.